 Crossville in Cumberland County, Tennessee — The American South (East South Central)

 Location.
-35° 56.872′ N, 85° 1.56′ W. Marker is in Crossville, Tennessee, in Cumberland County.
-Marker is at the intersection of South Main Street (U.S. 127) and East 2nd Street, on the left when traveling south on South Main Street.
+35° 55.885′ N, 85° 0.745′ W. Marker is in Crossville, Tennessee, in Cumberland County.
+Marker is at the intersection of South Main Street (U.S. 127) and Shepherds Way, on the right when traveling east on South Main Street.
 Touch for map.
-Marker is in this post office area: Crossville TN 38555, United States of America.
+Marker is at or near this postal address: 1446 S Main St, Crossville TN 38555, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 14, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 462 times since then and 22 times this year.
-Photos: 1, 2. submitted on October 11, 2013, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.
+This page was last revised on November 16, 2020.
+It was originally submitted on November 14, 2020, by TeamOHE of Wauseon, Ohio.
+This page has been viewed 29 times since then.
+Photos: 1, 2. submitted on November 14, 2020, by TeamOHE of Wauseon, Ohio. • Devry Becker Jones was the editor who published this page.